Visualizing GDP: An Inside Look at the Q1 Second Estimate

 The GDP estimate released today is based on more complete source data than were available for the "advance" estimate issued last month.
 In the advance estimate, the increase in real GDP was 2.3 percent.
 With this second estimate for the first quarter, the general picture of economic growth remains the same; downward revisions to private inventory investment, residential fixed investment, and exports were partly offset by an upward revision to nonresidential fixed investment. [more here]

 Let's take a closer look at the contributions of GDP of the four major subcomponents.
 The data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, it uses Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Over the time frame of this chart, the Personal Consumption Expenditures (PCE) component has shown the most consistent correlation with real GDP itself.
 When PCE has been positive, GDP has usually been positive, and vice versa.
-In the latest GDP data, the contribution of PCE came at 0.44 of the 1.2 real GDP, a significant drop over the previous quarter and a major drag on Q1 GDP.
+In the latest GDP data, the contribution of PCE came at 0.71 of the 2.17 real GDP, down from the previous revision but still a positive contribution to Q1 GDP.